composewell/haskell-dev/getting-started.rst

 Compiling with ``ghc`` directly
 -------------------------------

-Now that we have a package sandbox setup.
+Now that we have an isolated package build setup.
 We can even directly use ``ghc`` (version ``8.2.1`` or higher) to compile the files in our package instead of using ``cabal build``.